Saturday, March 28, 2026

 A graceful timid bird.

-Feed mainly on the ground.
+Feeds mainly on the ground.

-The Mournings eat mainly seeds,
+The Mourning Doves eat mainly seeds,

 storing them in a pouch/crop in their throat,